-The skin is the largest organ of the body and serves multiple essential functions.
+The Structure of the Skin is the largest organ of the body and serves multiple essential functions.

 It is composed of three main layers, each with distinct structures and roles.